shom-fr/xoa/doc/uses.cf.rst

     - The current module is also designed for data variables an dimensions, not only coordinates.
     - It searches for items not only using standard_names but also specialized names.
-It means that **it works even of datasets are not well formatted**.
+It means that **it works even with datasets that are not well formatted**.
-    - It is not only available as accessors, but also as independant objects that can be configured for each type of dataset or in contexts by the user.
+    - It is not only available as accessors, but also as independant specification objects that can be configured by the user for each type of dataset.